chtoucas/Narvalo.NET/docs/developer.md

 - Visual Studio Community 2017.
 - Modeling SDK (part of the Visual Studio installer) needed for T4 integration with MSBuild.
-- PowerShell v4+ and F# v4.1+ for the build scripts.
+- PowerShell v4+, F# v4.1+ and Git for the build scripts.

 ### Project Layout